 Need New Hub Ideas?
 Let Your Photos Lead the Way!

-It seems we are all often looking for new hub ideas.
-After 5 weeks on here, I had a brilliant idea.
+As writers on HubPages, it seems we are all often looking for new hub ideas.
+After five weeks on here, I had a brilliant idea.
 I am new at writing hubs as well as putting photos on my hubs.
-In fact, I am not that computer savvy so it's taken me some time to figure this all out, especially the photos.
+In fact, I am not that computer savvy, so it's taken me some time to figure this all out, especially the photos.
 I have read up on how to have the best hubs.
-The advice was use at least 3 photos for the best hubs, and they should preferably be your own photos.
-Well, that works for me because I just got that part figured out, and don't even now where to find stock photos yet!
+The advice was to use at least three photos for the best hubs, and they should preferably be your own photos.
+Well, that works for me because I just got that part figured out, and don't even know where to find stock photos yet!
 I am having so much fun writing that figuring out the stock photo part will have to wait till I run out of

 A) New hub ideas, and